Richard Allen found guilty in Delphi Murders trial

 DELPHI, Ind.
 (WISH) — Delphi Murders suspect Richard Allen was found guilty Monday after a 21 days in one of the most high-profile trials in Indiana history.

 Sentencing was set for Dec.
-20. A gag order will remain in place until the sentencing.
+20. A gag order on people who handled the case and on the families of the suspect and victims will remain in place until the sentencing.

 The outcome followed an investigation involving local, state and federal law enforcement that took more than five years before an arrest.
 The court case has lasted two years, with rulings on the case coming from as high as the Indiana Supreme Court.